 Seltzer drinking isn’t something to lose sleep over

-Compared to drinking soda and other not-so-great-for-you beverages, drinking seltzer “isn’t really something to worry about,” says Dr. Schlenoff.
+Compared to drinking soda and other not-so-great-for-you sugary drinks like fruit juice, drinking sparkling water “isn’t really something to worry about,” says Dr. Schlenoff.

 Unless your seltzer contains citric acid

-When it comes to your teeth, the danger of many canned and bottled drinks, even the sugar-free ones, is mostly centered on a single ingredient: citric acid.
+When it comes to your dental care, the danger of many canned and bottled drinks (even the sugar-free ones), is mostly centered on a single ingredient: citric acid.
 Citric acid is naturally found in citrus fruits, and an artificial version is commonly used as a preservative and flavor-enhancer in some of America’s favorite bevvies.

 By lowering the pH of your mouth, citric acid can erode your enamel.
-Combine that with another popular ingredient—sugar—as many soft drinks do, and, according to Dr. Schlenoff, you’ve got the “perfect conditions for tooth decay.”
+Combine that with another popular ingredient—sugar—as many soft drinks do, and, according to Dr. Schlenoff, you’ve got the “perfect conditions for tooth decay and tooth erosion.”

-“Part of the seltzer-making process involves mixing water with something called carbonic acid,” explains Dr. Schlenoff.
-(That’s the “carbon” in “carbonation.”)
-“So there’s a little bit of acidity that’s brought into the mix,” which is one reason seltzer tastes good.
+“Part of the seltzer-making process involves mixing water with carbon dioxide, which turns into carbonic acid,” explains Dr. Schlenoff.
+(That’s the “carbon” in “carbonated beverages”—what creates the “fizz” in fizzy water or club soda.
+“So there’s a little bit of acidity that’s brought into the mix.”
+The acidic environment that’s created is one reason seltzer and other acidic drinks taste so good.

 But only slightly

 Still, the acidity “isn’t dramatic,” says Dr. Schlenoff, though he cautions that seltzer companies don’t share the exact pH levels of their products with the public, so it’s hard to know what the long-term effects of drinking them will be.

 To play it safe, swish with regular water